sloth-ci/sloth-ci/docs/api.rst

 -   **400**: the ``config_source`` param is missing
 -   **409**: the requested listen point is already taken
+-   **500**:
+    -   config source is not a file path or valid config string
--   **500**: either the config source has some mandatory param missing, or something unexpected happened in the server (read the error message for details)
+    -   config is missing a mandatory param
+    -   something unexpected happened on the server

 ``remove``
 ==========